gradvohl/YAPTT/syncThreads/README.md

 # Synchronizing threads
 Most of the time, when we write multithread programs, we want to create a pool of threads to cooperate for solving a problem.
 However, for cooperation to occur, the threads must exchange information (communicate) with each other.

-Also, almost whenever we have communication, we need synchronization.
+The communication among threads occurs using shared variables.
+Since a process can handle multiple threads, using a global scope variable is an easy way to share a variable among threads.
+However, personally, I do not like to use global variables for a number of reasons (namespace pollution, possible alteration in other parts of the code etc).
+Therefore, the alternative is to dynmically allocate a memory location and share the address of that memory location amnog the threads.

+Either way, everytime threads share an object (memory locations, open files etc), that object is in the core of what we call as **crictical region** of the code.
+A crictical region, as the name suggests, should have an special attention by the programmer.
+Especially when an operation (or a set of operations) can change the contents of a shared object in a crictical region.
+Therefore, the programmer should create a **mutual exclusion zone** to ensure that only one thread at a time performs its operations at shared objects inside that critical region.

 In this section, we will talk about some strategies for synchronization among threads.
 In this tutorial, we will focus on the following methods:
 - Semaphores.